eru123/php-orm/README.md

 # php-orm
-MySQL ORM for PHP, Ideal for simple queries and migrations
+Simple MySQL based ORM for PHP

 # Features
  - Forward-only automatic migrations
+ - Use Table Model as Migration
  - Straightforward and simple
  - No dependencies
  - No configuration
+ - No relationships

 # Supports
  - PHP ^8.0